Gmail Plugin

 Plus sign icon on the Gmail inbox side panel.

-Then, use the search bar to search for Odoo and locate the Odoo Inbox Addin.
+Then, use the search bar to search for Odoo and locate the Progrid Inbox Addin.

-Or, go directly to the Odoo Inbox Addin page on the Google Workspace Marketplace.
+Or, go directly to the Progrid Inbox Addin page on the Google Workspace Marketplace.

 Once the plugin is located, click Install.
 Then, click Continue to start the installation.

-Next, select which Gmail account the user wishes to connect to Axsys.
-Then click Allow to let Axsys access the Google account.
+Next, select which Gmail account the user wishes to connect to Progrid.
+Then click Allow to let Progrid access the Google account.
 Google will then show a pop-up window confirming that the installation was successful.

 The Mail Plugin feature in the Settings.